Omochice/Mizlab-ruby/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+T -->he gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).